d2l-ai/d2l-en/chapter_recommender-systems/recsys-intro.md

 ## Summary

 * Recommender systems are important for individual users and industries.
 Collaborative filtering is a key concept in recommendation.
 * There are two types of feedbacks: implicit feedback and explicit feedback.
-A number recommendation tasks have been explored during the last decade.
+A number of recommendation tasks have been explored during the last decade.

 ## Exercises